electricimp/reference/hardware/impeeduino/README.md

 # Impeeduino 0.0.?

-This Impeeduino is a mashup of an imp001 and an Arduino.
+The Impeeduino is a combination of an imp001 and an Arduino.
 This library provides a simple way to instruct the Arduino side of the Impeeduino to perform basic tasks over UART.

+The Impeeduino squirrel library contained in `impeeduino.class.nut` pairs with the [impeeduino Arduino project](./arduino/impeeduino).
+More details on the underlying UART communication scheme and instructions on taking advantage of the user-modifiable function call system can be found in the corresponding [Readme file](./arduino/impeeduino/README.md).

+To upload Arduino code onto the Impeeduino's ATmega328, an [Impeeduino Programmer model](./programmer) is provided.
+This model includes agent and device code for programming the Arduino via an Imp with a HEX file generated from the Arduino IDE.

 <!--
-**To add this library to your project, add** `#require "Utilities.nut:1.0.0"` **to the top of your agent or device code.**
+**To add this library to your project, add** `#require "Impeeduino.nut:1.0.0"` **to the top of your device code.**
 -->

 ## Class Usage